Sergei2125/ToDoList_with_teg/README.md

 ### Description:

 Text editor for notes:
-+ creation, editing, view and delete notes
++ creation, editing, view and removing notes from the list
 + filter notes by symbol
-+ addinig and removing notes from the list
 + data storage in localstorage

 ### Technologies: